nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Undos the most recent action.
 Irreversible.
 Format: `undo`

+## Sorting the Tasks : `sort`
+Sorts the tasks by date or by alphabet.
+Format: `sort name` or `sort time`
+> Sorts tasks in either alphabetical order or by upcoming tasks. `sort time` will sort the tasks by the date that is closest to the current date.
+> To return to the unsorted list of tasks, type and enter `list`.

 ## Googling a Task or Phrase: `google`
 Format: `google [INDEX] [KEYWORDS]`
 > Googles the task name at the specified index or Googles the key words that the user enters.
 A user can additionally Google a task name by single clicking on a task.